 A request for rekey may only be made by the Entity in whose name the keys have been issued.
-All requests for rekey must be authenticated by the CA, and the subsequent response must be authenticated by the Entity.
+The CA must authenticate all requests for rekey, and the subsequent response must be authenticated by the Entity.
 This may be done by an on-line method in accordance with PKIX Part 3 - Certificate Management Protocol.
-An Entity requesting rekey may authenticate the request for rekey using its valid

-Digital Signature key pair.
+An Entity requesting rekey may authenticate the request for rekey using its valid Digital Signature key pair.
 Where one of the keys has expired the request for rekey must be authenticated in the same manner as the initial registration.